wenxiaoming/rabbitstreamer/README.md

 # rabbitstreamer
-rabbitstreamer is the P2P based media streaming suite, includes streaming server which can stream media through P2P protocol, streaming player which can play the streaming data from streaming server.
+rabbitstreamer is the P2P based media streaming suite, includes streaming server which can stream media through P2P protocol, streaming player which can play the streaming data from streaming server and the peers.